Nice skyline, huh?

 Bottom row: Eddie Collins, Babe Ruth, Connie Mack and Cy Young.

 Sisler was the last survivor, dying in 1973.

 Legend has it that Cobb got there late to spite Landis.
 It's not true: Transportation connections weren't what they would become, and Cooperstown, as I said, is hard to get to.

 Since the Hall is, itself, a history display, I'll describe its exhibits in the usual category of "Team History Displays."

-That would make it one of the bigger minor-league parks, but the National Association, which governs minor league baseball, won't put a team there, because it doesn't have lights.
+That would make it one of the bigger minor-league parks, but the National Association, which governs minor league baseball, won't let anyone put a team there, because it doesn't have lights.
 So it hosts amateur games, such as high school and American Legion contests, plus the annual Hall of Fame Classic, as it has since 2010, as it hosted the Hall of Fame Game the day after each induction ceremony from 1940 to 2007 (plus an old-timers' game, with sides captained by Eddie Collins and Honus Wagner, the year before).

 The official address is 1 Doubleday Court.
 Doubleday Court is a short street that extends south from Main Street, between Chestnut and Pioneer Streets.
-There is parking available -- it can also be used for visitor to the Hall, and costs $2.00 per hour or $14 for the whole day -- and the court has baseball-themed shops on it.
+There is parking available -- it can also be used for visitors to the Hall, and costs $2.00 per hour or $14 for the whole day -- and the court has baseball-themed shops on it.